Travel Advice for Families Visiting Niue

 4. Scout Out the Family Accommodation

-Scouting out appropriate accommodation for a family is always a task, but again, we’ve done the research for you in the 10 Best Family Accommodation in Niue.
-In Niue, there is one resort offering interconnecting rooms for families, as well as apartments about 1.5km (1 mile) down the road from the resort.
-Niue also has one and two-bedroom cottages set-up for families, as well as holiday homes scattered around the island.
+Scouting out appropriate accommodation for a family is always a task, but again, we’ve done the research for you in the 10 Best Family Accommodations in Niue.
+In Niue, there is one resort offering interconnecting rooms for families, as well as apartments about 1.5 km (1 mi) down the road from the resort.
+Niue also has one and two-bedroom cottages set up for families, as well as holiday homes scattered around the island.

 Niue is a country that takes pride in protecting its land and waters, which you can contribute to by making sure your family uses reef-safe sunscreen.
 Niue is lined with stunning coral, which can be damaged by harmful oxybenzone in standard sunscreens.
 Make sure you buy your family natural reef-safe sunscreens, such as the ones we list in the 5 Best Reef-Safe Sunscreens for Kids & Babies.